Can I Duplicate Content For Local SEO?

 Create unique content

 This is by far the most effective way to get rid of duplicate content issues.
 If you create new, unique, and distinct content, it’s tough for Google to perceive it as a duplicate.
 Of course, you would still need to apply a “one keyword and its synonyms per page” strategy.
-But if you’re targeting keywords with different search intent, unique content will promise you the highest indexing rate.
+But if you’re targeting similar keywords but with a different search intent, unique content will promise you the highest indexing rate.

 Modify pages to make them as distinct as possible.